 Associate Professor of Architecture, Rensselaer Polytechnic Institute

 Following his professional education, Krueger spent twelve years in practice gaining substantial experience in laboratories and technical buildings, high-end retail and residential projects in New York City, and large-scale mixed-use developments in Southeast Asia.
-But has taught in Schools of Architecture for more than twenty years.

-Krueger’s design work has resulted in numerous publications, exhibitions, and lectures on an international basis for the last 25 years.
+Krueger’s design work has resulted in numerous publications, exhibitions, and lectures on an international basis for the last twenty years.
 In addition, his design work has led to two New York Foundation for the Arts Fellowships, a New York State Council for the Arts Project grant, a residency at ArtPark in Lewiston, NY, and his selection as one of the “Emerging Voices’ by the Architectural League of New York.

 He is a member of the editorial board for the media research journal ‘Digital Creativity.’